-Bid A.-Lumber to be \ \ \ (specify species and grade, such as southern pine, B and Better, S1S1E, air-dry) and to be graded in accordance with the latest rules of the \ \ \ (specify name of the association whose rules are applicable and to be employed, such as Southern Pine Association).
+Bid A.-Lumber to be (specify species and grade, such as southernpine, B and Better, S1S1E, air-dry) and to be graded in accordance with the latest rules of the (specify name of the association whose rules are ; applicable and to be employed, such as Southern Pine Association).
 Each piece of lumber is to bear the grade mark and trade mark of the association under whose rules the lumber is purchased, and the mill-identification mark.
 Each piece may also bear the national-tree symbol.
 Bidders should state whether they propose to furnish lumber bearing the national-tree symbol.

-Bid B.-Lumber to be \ \ \ (specify species and grade, such as southern pine, B and Better, S1S1E, air-dry) and to be graded in accordance with the latest rules of the \ \ \ (specify name of the association whose rules are applicable and to be employed, such as Southern Pine Association) and to be accompanied by a certificate of grading issued by that association accompanied by a certificate of grading issued by that association.
+they propose to furnish lumber bearing the national-tree symbol.
+Bidders should state whether Bid B.-Lumber to be (specify species and grade, such as southern pine, B and Better, SISIE, air-dry) and to be graded in accordance with the latest rules of the (specify name of the association whose rules are applicable and to be employed, such as Southern Pine Association) and to be accompanied by a certificate of grading issued by that association.